TimZzm/TimZzm.github.io/_pages/about.md

 Currently, I am working with Professor [Olivier Pauluis]( https://wp.nyu.edu/opauluis/) on applied math research on Moist Rayleigh Benard Convection and Global Climate Data Analysis using the data from [WCRP]( https://www.wcrp-climate.org/) (World Climate Research Programme).
 I also had several internship experiences in Hong Kong and Mainland China.
 All of these experiences trained my skills in machine learning, statistical analysis, and data visualization.

-Besides academics, I enjoy playing frisbee, succor, and table tennis, and I am a fan of Real Marid.
+Besides academics, I enjoy playing frisbee, soccer, and table tennis, and I am a fan of Real Marid.
 I also love DC comics and playing Tetris.

-You can find my Resume [here](../assets/Resume_0218.pdf).
+You can find my Resume [here](../assets/Resume_Actuary.pdf).